It is not uncommon for many of us to assume that those that are working at the highest level of their sport must be ‘high performance’.

 Likewise, it is not uncommon for converse of that assumption to occur: those that are working at the developmental or amateur level are not ‘high performance’.

-However, in the two years since initiating propelperform, where we have worked with a wide array of National and State Sporting Organisations, private and public schools, clubs and teams, it’s apparent that:
+However, in the four years since initiating PropelPerform, where we have worked with a wide array of National and State Sporting Organisations, private and public schools, clubs and teams, it’s apparent that:

 High Performance is Not a Level of Competition, but a Mindset.